Pennyland project: Impact

 The short payback times encouraged Milton Keynes Development Corporation to introduce its own Building Regulation standards for new housing within the city leading to the major 1986 Energy World demonstration project and exhibition.
+These new standards were encouraged by the results of other previous energy projects carried out in Milton Keynes in conjunction with the Open University (see Fuller, S. et al. (1982) below).

+The potential for housing retrofit insulation was explored in a later project in the city of York (see Bell, M. and Lowe, R.J.
+(1998) below).

 The issue of mould growth in air-tight houses has since been tackled by Building Regulation requirements for specific ventilation in kitchens, bathrooms and toilets.

 The levels of insulation tested at Pennyland and Great Linford in the early 1980s were only surpassed in the UK Building Regulation requirements in 2002.

+In 2025, the impact of this project and other energy research work on UK building regulations was described in a 42 minute video 'Milton Keynes, Energy Capital UK?', produced by the Milton Keynes Living Archive project (see references below).